larsyngvelundin/crypto-dashboard/README.md

 # Crypto Dashboard
+MVP for a financial dashboard that connects to Meta Mask to give insights and information about your cryptocurrencies.

-Group project at Media Institutet with @emelieribring , @KristofferGW , @FredKarlsson and @alexander-astrand
+Group project at @Medieinstitutet with @emelieribring , @KristofferGW , @FredKarlsson and @alexander-astrand